danield770/destinations-auction/README.md

 # Assignment Notes

+1) The app deployed on github pages at: https://danield770.github.io/destinations-auction/

-1) The app is responsive, so be sure to resize to various widths
+2) The app is responsive with 3 breakpoint layouts, so be sure to resize to various widths

-2) The app is easily themable by simply altering the hue custom property in the developer tools (see screen shot)
+3) The app is easily themable by simply altering the hue custom property in the developer tools (see screen shot)

    ![Screen Shot 2021-09-19 at 2 20 36](https://user-images.githubusercontent.com/4352617/133910945-58c0104a-e082-438c-bf79-ea733e18e113.png)

    Of course, in a real app, there would be the appropriate UI for the user to choose the theme

+4) Regarding CORS: I avoided the “No Access-Control-Allow-Origin header” by making the request through a CORS proxy (as documented [here](https://stackoverflow.com/a/43881141/703717))
+   Of course, in a real project, I would make the request via the app's server side.

-3) Regarding lazy loading of the images:
+5) Regarding lazy loading of the images:

 I have added the loading='lazy' native property (see [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading)) which has pretty good browser support (see [caniuse](https://caniuse.com/loading-lazy-attr))